tangaiyun/nicewow-en/README.md

 /af stop
 /f player
 ```
+you can see the upper macro contains af command which comes from AutoFollow addon, so AutoFollow addon is mandatory.
 #### Important movement control key
 - 'DEL': turn on/off key synchronization by pressing DEL.
 It is a good idea to turn off key synchronization when you are not playing games
 - 'T' : press this key to let all follower characters to follow the leader character